smart-data-models/dataModel.SmartDataModels/Attribute/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `_id[string]`: Identifier of the item given from mongodb by default  - `context[string]`: Context url of the attribute  - `dataModel[string]`: The data model this attribute belongs to  - `dataType[string]`: Json schema basic data type, boolean, integer, number, string, object or array  - `description[string]`: Textual description of the attribute  - `format[string]`: Either date, or time, or date-time, or URI, etc the format of the attribute according to the definitions in json schema  - `id[string]`: Designed identifier of the attribute in the format of its context plus the version number, such as https://smartdatamodels.org/dataModel.EnergyCIM/WindGenType4IEC/address/addressLocality#0.0.1  - `license[string]`: Link to the license for the data model  - `model[string]`: Optional descriptor pointing to the semantic source of the attribute  - `modelTags[string]`: Tags of the data model  - `parentContext[string]`: Id of the parent attribute of the current one if it has any  - `parentId[string]`: Identifier of the parent attribute of the current one if it has any  - `property[string]`: Name of the attribute  - `repoName[string]`: The subject this attribute belongs to  - `schemaVersion[string]`: Version of the data model  - `subpropertiesContext[array]`: Id of the subattributes of the current one if it has any  - `type[string]`: It must be equal to `ThreePhaseAcMeasurement`.  - `typeNGSI[string]`: Whether it is a Property, GeoProperty, or Relationship according to the NGSI standard.
+- `_id[string]`: Identifier of the item given from mongodb by default  - `context[string]`: Context url of the Attribute  - `dataModel[string]`: The data model this attribute belongs to  - `dataType[string]`: Json schema basic data type, boolean, integer, number, string, object or array  - `description[string]`: Textual description of the attribute  - `format[string]`: Either date, or time, or date-time, or URI, etc the format of the attribute according to the definitions in json schema  - `id[string]`: Designed identifier of the attribute in the format of its context plus the version number, such as https://smartdatamodels.org/dataModel.EnergyCIM/WindGenType4IEC/address/addressLocality#0.0.1  - `license[string]`: Link to the license for the data model  - `model[string]`: Optional descriptor pointing to the semantic source of the attribute  - `modelTags[string]`: Tags of the data model  - `parentContext[string]`: Id of the parent Attribute of the current one if it has any  - `parentId[string]`: Identifier of the parent attribute of the current one if it has any  - `property[string]`: Name of the attribute  - `repoName[string]`: The subject this attribute belongs to  - `schemaVersion[string]`: Version of the data model  - `subpropertiesContext[array]`: Id of the subattributes of the current one if it has any  - `type[string]`: It must be equal to Attribute  - `typeNGSI[string]`: Whether it is a Property, GeoProperty, or Relationship according to the NGSI standard.
 Other types could be as well  - `units[string]`: Optional descriptor with the units.
 Preferably in UNECE format  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->